gordyt/git-util/docs/git-flow-getting-started.md

 	git flow feature imap finish

 The default options configured from the `gitflow-config-init` init script will take care of making sure that your feature branch has been properly rebased before merging into `develop`.
 Finishing a bugfix branch based on `develop` works the same.

+**Note:** When you finish a feature (or bugfix)  branch, you must complete the following steps to publish the `<base>` branch back to `origin` and remove your pull-request branch from `origin`

+	git push origin <base>
+	git push origin :feature/imap

+Obviously you woould adjust the above two commands as required for your situation!
+So in the above example `<base>` is the `develop` branch.

 ## Working With Releases